syncfusion-content/javascript-docs/js/Dialog/Behavior-Settings.md

         allowDraggable: true
     });

 {% endhighlight %}

 The output for Dialog control when “allowDraggable” is “true” is as follows.

-{% include image.html url="/js/Dialog/Behavior-Settings_images/Behavior-Settings_img2.png" Caption="Dialog with allowDraggable"%}
+{% include image.html url="/js/Dialog/Behavior-Settings_images/Behavior-Settings_img2.png" %}

 ## Close Icon ToolTip Support